Frequently Asked Questions

 What kind of shoes should I buy?

-- Shoes should have "step-in comfort", meaning they should be comfortable to wear immediately out-of-the-box or in-store.
+- Running shoes should be comfortable to wear immediately out-of-the-box or in-store.
 Do not rely on a break-in process.

-- If between sizes, opt for the larger size.
-We recommend that you try on a larger size shoe every time you get a chance, as your feet continue to grow into your early 20s.
-Some sizing advice will go as far as to recommend wearing the largest size you feel could be appropriate.
+- When between sizes, opt for the larger size.
+Always be experimenting with trying on a larger size shoe--your feet continue to grow into your mid 20s!
 In the overwhelming majority of cases, improperly sized shoes are sized too small.

-- We recommend against wearing stability shoes or orthopedic inserts unless recommended by a medical professional or trusted physical therapist--hopefully following detailed in-person analysis of your running.
+- We recommend against wearing stability shoes or orthopedic inserts unless recommended by a professional or sports-specific physical therapist (who have hopefully conducted in-person analysis of your running).
 Salespeople may ask about history of injury and recommend stability shoes/orthopedics--they are generally unnecessary for new and young athletes whose ability and running gait are changing rapidly.

-- Mid-height/stack/cushion or max-height/stack/cushion are the most common, and can help to reduce repetitive stress injuries common in new runners.
+- Mid-height/stack/cushion or max-height/stack/cushion are the most common, and can help to reduce the repetitive stress injuries most common in new runners.
+Low stack and/or zero-drop shoes are generally not recommended.

-- Despite being called "Cross-country", you do not need any kind of trail running shoe whatsoever.
-Road-running shoes, designed for running on pavement and groomed trails will be more appropriate for 95% of runs.
+- You do not need any kind of trail running shoe whatsoever.
+Road-running shoes, designed for running on pavement and groomed trails will be most appropriate for 95% of runs.

 Do I need spikes for XC/D-team?

 Probably not.
-We generally advise that athletes purchasing spikes until they make a varsity team or are seriously training to race their way onto a varsity team.
+We generally advise that athletes purchasing spikes wait until they make a varsity squad before worrying about the additional purchase of spikes.

 While spikes do provide a noticeable advantage in races, this advantage is relatively small compared to the improvements in fitness that most JV athletes can expect to see throughout each season.